DanielV502/CyberCTF_Assignment_1/C2_File_types.md

 ### 2. Challenge: File types

-* The challenge request the analysis of a PDF file with issues when trying to open it.
+* The challenge requests the analysis of a PDF file with issues when trying to open it.
 * After analyzing The PDF file, we can confirm that it really was hidden script.

 ![R1_C2_1](https://user-images.githubusercontent.com/124681007/217531805-ec94141b-52bf-4c11-8e14-135a9307ff91.png)